hugo-baptista/ros2-beneutral-pps14/README.md

         print(f'There was an error in the message #{msgnum} of {topicname}:\n{e}')
 ```

 This makes it so that when there's an error deserializing a message, it gets ignored.
-This way, it is possible to convert the topics `/motor0/status` and `/motor1/status` to the Pandas dataframe with only 1 message missing from `/motor0/status` and 5 from `/motor1/status`, as shown here (since the topics have 102401 message each, 1 or 5 messages missing is not serious for analysing the data):
+This way, it is possible to convert the topics `/motor0/status` and `/motor1/status` to the Pandas dataframe with only 1 message missing from `/motor0/status` and 5 from `/motor1/status`, as shown here (since the topics have 102401 message each, 1 or 5 messages missing is not serious for analyzing the data):
 ```
 There was an error in the message #35665 of /motor0/status: